Costs of Siring Calves: Artificial Insemination Compared to Natural Service

 As the breeding season approaches, some producers will consider using artificial insemination (AI) and estrous synchronization in their breeding herd; others will not because of the extra time, labour and management required in an AI program, the perceived costs of implementing AI, or they are unaware of the potential advantages of AI.

-In this article, we will review economic analysis that compares the costs and benefits of fixed-time AI and natural service and discuss how recent changes in breeding bull and butcher bull prices affect the cost of breeding programs.
+In this article, we will review economic analysis that compares the costs and benefits of fixed-time AI and natural service.
+Next, we will discuss how recent changes in breeding bull and butcher bull prices affect the cost of breeding programs.
 We will also look at a recent study that addresses the question of how many clean-up bulls are needed in a fixed-time AI program.